pearcej/cpp4python/_sources/Java4Python/cppdatatypes.rst

 is called automatically by the compiler whenever it makes sense to convert a Java object to a string.

+-->

 String
 ------

-Strings in Java and Python are quite similar.
-Like Python, Java strings are immutable.
-However, manipulating strings in Java is not quite as obvious since Strings do not support an indexing or slicing operator.
+Strings in C++ and Python are quite similar.
+Like Python, C++ strings are immutable.
+However, manipulating strings in C++ is not quite as obvious since Strings do not support an indexing or slicing operator.
-That is not to say that you can’t index into a Java string, you can.
+That is not to say that you can’t index into a C++ string, you can.
 You can also pull out a substring just as you can with slicing.
-The difference is that Java uses method calls where Python uses Operators.
+The difference is that C++ uses method calls where Python uses Operators.

-In fact this is the first example of another big difference between Java and Python.
-Java does not support any operator overloading.
-Table 3 maps common Python string operations to their Java counterparts.
+In fact this is the first example of another big difference between C++ and Python.
+Table 3 maps common Python string operations to their C++ counterparts.
 For the examples shown in the table we will use a string variable called “str”

 ========================== ======================== =============================================================